-1. Included with every switch is an operating mechanism drawing (op. mech drawing).
-Study this drawing carefully.
-With all switch poles closed, install mounting brackets, bushings, manual operating devices (if used), vertical pipe, adjustable crank arm, reach rod, and interphase pipe.
-Match mark all pipe clevises to monitor for slippage.
-Be sure the pipe collar above the vertical bearing supports the full weight of the vertical pipe.
+1. Included with every switch is an Operating Mechanism Drawing (Op.
+Mech.
+Drawing).
+Study this drawing carefully, and with all switch poles closed, install mounting brackets, bushings, manual operation devices (if used), vertical pipe, adjustable crank arm, reach rod, and interphase pipe.
+Be sure that pipe collar above the vertical bearing supports the full weight of the vertical pipe.

-NOTE: On some installations you will find self-piercing set screws in the pipe clevises.
-These screws should be tightened to only grip the pipe during initial adjustments: Do not pierce the pipe until directed to do so.
+IMPORTANT: On some installations you will find self-piercing set screws in the pipe clevises.
+These screws should be tightened to only grip the pipe during initial adjustments.
+DO NOT pierce the pipe until directed to do so.